 - Default: Comma-separated list of TPM (Third Party Mount point) paths whose assets are expected to be archived using the current Hub.

-- Direct Asset Archive DB Mount Path: The default location where the Zoom Server archives the direct-ingest assets to.
+- Direct Asset Archive DB Mount Path: The default location where the Zoom Server archives the direct-ingest assets.

-- Project-wise TPM Mapping: Project-specific archive destination locations as configured in the Zoom Server archive settings.
+- Project-wise TPM Mapping: Project-specific archive destination locations for proxy and direct assets as configured in the Zoom Server archive settings.

 FS Tier 2